-Heating and hot wa ter
+Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.

 Drainage

 Repair category 1

-Notes There are understood to be private drainage arrangements.
+Notes There are understood to be private drainage arrangements in the form of a septic tank.
 The maintenance liability, rights of access and SEPA consents should be confirmed.
-The vendor informs us that SEPA consents have been obtained and all relevant documentation should be sought.